KvalitetsIT/BusyKit/README.md

 # BusyKit
-A Debian image with alle the tools you need to debug and scripts.
+A Debian image with all the tools you need to debug and scripts.
 New build every night.

 ## Packages